yasirsharif/DP-200-Implementing-an-Azure-Data-Solution/instructions/dp-200-04_instructions.md

 1. Replicate Data to Multiple Regions

-1. Managing Failover
+2. Managing Failover

 ### Task 1: Replicate Data to Multiple Regions

-1. In Microsoft Edge, click on the tab that states **awcdbstudxx - Data Explorer..**.

-1. If a message appears that states "Connection error", click on the button **Refresh**.

-1. In the **awcdbstudxx - Data Explorer** window, in the blade,  click on **Replicate data globally**.
+1. In the Azure Portal navigate to the Cosmos DB resource **awcdbstudxx** window, in the blade **Settings**,  click on **Replicate data globally**.

     ![Global replication of Cosmos DB in the Azure portal](Linked_Image_Files/M04-E03-T01-img01.png)

-1. On the world map, single click a data center location within the continent you reside, and click on **Save**.
+2. On the world map, single click a data center location within the continent you reside, and click on **Save**.

 >**Note**  The provisioning of the additional data centers will take approximately 7 minutes